cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 Where:

-- `{cluster_id}` is your CockroachDB {{ site.data.products.dedicated }} cluster's cluster ID, which can be found in the URL of your [Cloud Console](https://cockroachlabs.cloud/clusters/) for the specific cluster you wish to configure, resembling `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.
+- `{cluster_id}` is the cluster ID of your CockroachDB {{ site.data.products.standard }} cluster, which can be found in the URL of your [Cloud Console](https://cockroachlabs.cloud/clusters/) for the specific cluster you wish to configure, resembling `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.
-- `{secret_key}` is your CockroachDB {{ site.data.products.dedicated }} API key.
+- `{secret_key}` is your CockroachDB {{ site.data.products.standard }} API key.
 See [API Access]({% link cockroachcloud/managing-access.md %}) for instructions on generating this key.

 </section>

 ## Limitations

-- Metrics export to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
-If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP or Azure, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
+- Metrics export to AWS CloudWatch is only available on CockroachDB {{ site.data.products.standard }} clusters which are hosted on AWS.
+If your CockroachDB {{ site.data.products.standard }} cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
 - AWS CloudWatch does not currently support histograms.
-Any histogram-type metrics emitted from your CockroachDB {{ site.data.products.dedicated }} cluster are dropped by CloudWatch.
+Any histogram-type metrics emitted from your CockroachDB {{ site.data.products.standard }} cluster are dropped by CloudWatch.
 See [Prometheus metric type conversion](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-metrics-conversion.html) for more information, and [Logging dropped Prometheus metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-troubleshooting-EKS.html#ContainerInsights-Prometheus-troubleshooting-droppedmetrics) for instructions on tracking dropped histogram metrics in CloudWatch.

 ## Troubleshooting